SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

   Now you can run ssvep_interface_video_creater_v1.py

   ## Setting up environment for the first analyses scripts
-  Unfortunately the packages used for creating the videos collide with the packages required for the analyses Let's create a new environment for these scripts
+  Unfortunately the packages used for creating the videos collide with the packages required for the following statistical analyses
+  Let's create a new environment for these scripts

     conda create -n  analysis python==3.9.0